 Our commitment to a sustainable future

-Sustainability is a core belief of Chiesi Limited.
-In 2019, Chiesi announced its commitment to becoming carbon neutral by 2035 as well as reducing the carbon footprint of our activity and portfolio.
+Sustainability is a core belief of Chiesi.
+In 2019, we announced our commitment to becoming carbon neutral by 2035 as well as reducing the carbon footprint of our activity and portfolio.

-In addition, Chiesi is a certified B Corp®, a business that strives to meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.1 B Corp® organisations are legally required to consider the impact of their decisions on their workers, customers, community, and the environment.2
+As a certified B Corp®, we are part of a global community of businesses that meet high standards of social and environmental impact.1 B Corp® organisations are legally required to consider the impact of their decisions on their workers, customers, community, and the environment.2

 Take AIR scheme

-Through the scheme, the aluminium canisters can be crushed, recycled and reused.
-The plastic components will also be recycled and put back into the plastic supply chain.
-Any remaining propellant gas will be extracted and reused in items such as fridges and air conditioning units.
-Non-recyclable materials will be converted into energy through a process called energy-from-waste by high temperature incineration.
+Once returned, the aluminium canisters were crushed, recycled and reused.
+The plastic components were also recycled and put back into the plastic supply chain.
+Any remaining propellant gas was extracted and reused such as within fridges and air conditioning units.
+Non-recyclable materials were converted into energy through a process called energy-from-waste by high temperature incineration.

 1 Certified B Corporation.
 “B Corp Directory: Chiesi Group”.
 Available at: https://bcorporation.net/directory/chiesi-group.
 Last Accessed: June 2021.